Epping Stadium

 Epping Stadium is an Australian soccer ground on Harvest Home Rd in Epping, a suburb of Melbourne, Victoria.
-The stadium has a capacity of 10,000, with approximately 1000 seats in its sole grandstand.
+Opened in 1999 the stadium has a capacity of 10,000, with approximately 1000 seats in its sole grandstand.
 The venue was host to several National Soccer League matches during the final days of Carlton SC, and has also hosted A-League clubs Melbourne Heart and Melbourne Victory in pre-season matches, as well as W-League Matches and National Youth League matches.